microsoft/FluidFramework/packages/runtime/test-runtime-utils/api-report/test-runtime-utils.api.md

 import { OpSpaceCompressedId } from '@fluidframework/runtime-definitions';
 import { ReadOnlyInfo } from '@fluidframework/container-definitions';
 import { ScopeType } from '@fluidframework/protocol-definitions';
+import { SerializedIdCompressorWithNoSession } from '@fluidframework/runtime-definitions';
+import { SerializedIdCompressorWithOngoingSession } from '@fluidframework/runtime-definitions';
 import { SessionId } from '@fluidframework/runtime-definitions';
 import { SessionSpaceCompressedId } from '@fluidframework/runtime-definitions';
 import { StableId } from '@fluidframework/runtime-definitions';